Sue Merrilees is an advisor at the Science Philanthropy Alliance

-To be able to articulate the case for basic science to donors, Mary Lidstrom noted that development staff and scientists should be knowledgeable enough to be able to draw the line between basic and applied science, and to have the breadth of knowledge to share examples that will resonate with the philanthropist.
+To be able to articulate the case for discovery science to donors, Mary Lidstrom noted that development staff and scientists should be knowledgeable enough to be able to draw the line between basic and applied science, and to have the breadth of knowledge to share examples that will resonate with the philanthropist.
 The development team can help prepare for meetings with potential donors.

 Identify Science that is Potentially Transformative

 Philanthropists are a unique group of people who are looking for extraordinary opportunities to make a difference, observed Joaquin Ruiz, dean of the College of Science at the University of Arizona.
 “These people have made their money in a transformative way, so they look for transformative science to support.”
 He gave the example of Ed Bass, who built a $300 million biosphere near Tucson, Arizona.
 Once Columbia University stepped back from the project after having run the first phase, Joaquin’s team at the University of Arizona persuaded Ed to give them the biosphere along with a $30 million endowment by proposing unique experiments that involved interdisciplinary teams of people who wouldn’t typically collaborate.

 Marts & Lundy’s Doug Stewart summed up the opportunity to increase private funding for discovery science.
 “We live in a golden age of philanthropy.
 We are now seeing more mega gifts of $25 million and up, and last year philanthropic giving in the U.S. reached an all-time high of $400 billion.
 Of this amount, about one percent is going to discovery science today.
 If we could increase giving by even a half a percent, what a difference we would make.”